-Set the sslProtocol property to TLS to disable the potentially vulnerable SSL v3.0 protocol.
+You should also ensure the sslProtocol property is set to TLS, which disables the potentially vulnerable SSL v3.0 protocol.

 <Connector> configuration elements are found in the configuration file, /path/to/tomcat/conf/ server.xml.
 The following excerpt shows an example <Connector> with the URIEncoding and sslProtocol attributes set appropriately: